rdinter/historical-bankruptcies/0-data/uscourts/archived/README.md

 | 2002 | both   | both | both    | both   |
 | 2003 | both   | both | both    | both   |

-(We already have these beginning on 2001-03-31, but it's still a nice double-check)
+(We already have these beginning on 2001-03-31 from currently active USCourts.gov, but it's still a nice double-check)

 In addition, there are explicit quarterly level files which appears to be what PACER charges over \$600 for plus some more.